AwesomeHamster/koishi-plugin-hitokoto/README.md

 ## How to Install

-Plugins in koishi can be installed either by Plugin Market or Package Managers.
+You could install plugins in Koishi with Plugin Market or Package Managers.

 ### Plugin Market